ad-freiburg/tokenization-repair/README.md

 This is version 1.1.1 (June 17, 2020) of the Tokenization Repair software.
-Please consider downloading the current version from here: http://emnlp2020-367.hopto.org It might offer additional features compared to this version.
+Please consider downloading the latest version from here: http://emnlp2020-367.hopto.org It might offer additional features compared to this version.

 For help with Docker visit: https://docs.docker.com/get-docker/

-**Installation guide**
+## Installation guide ##

 1. Download the data from http://emnlp2020-367.hopto.org/data.zip and extract it to a directory <DATA-DIR>.